AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 If type `String` is not convertible to type `std::string`, the whole function template is ignored.

-If you wonder why we don’t instead check whether `String` is “not convertible to `Person`”, beware:
+If you wonder why we don't instead check whether `String` is "not convertible to `Person`", beware:
 We are defining a function that might allow us to convert a `std::string` to a `Person`.
 So the constructor has to know whether it is enabled, which depends on whether it is convertible, which depends on whether it is enabled, and so on.